apache/freemarker-generator/README.md

 Releasing Apache FreeMarker Generator
 -----------------------------------------------------------------------------

-Releasing an Apache project is a dark art mastered only be the fiercest of software developers - in other words we try to find out how to make the first release :(
+Releasing an Apache project is a dark art mastered only be the fiercest of software developers - in other words we try to find out how to make the first release :-)

 What currently works

 > mvn clean install -Prelease
+> mvn deploy

 Licensing
 -----------------------------------------------------------------------------